 Asian/Pacific American Heritage Month has been honored by Presidential Proclamation every year since 1979.

 Jewish American Heritage Month, proposed by President George W. Bush in 2006, recognizes the contributions of Jewish Americans.
 Children can learn more at: https://www.jahm.us/.

 Older Americans Month has been celebrated by Presidential Proclamation every year since 1963.

 National Bike Month stresses the importance of the bicycle for fun and physical fitness.
 Over five million people participate across the country.
 Interested people could visit a website: http://bikeleague.org/bikemonth

 National Physical Fitness and Sports Month stresses the importance of exercise.
 Children can learn more at: http://www.fitness.gov/.

 Children’s Book Week is sponsored by the Children’s Book Council.
-This year the event runs from April 29 through May 5.
+This year the event runs from May 5 through May 10.
+This year’s theme is “Read.
+Dream.
+Share.”
 Children can learn more at: http://www.bookweekonline.com/.

 National Police Week has been observed by Presidential Proclamation since 1962.
 It is the week that includes May 15.
 This year the week includes May 10 through May 16.